Auley M. Crouch, III is the

 Auley M. Crouch, III

 AREAS OF PRACTICE: Federal and State Civil Litigation; Construction Litigation; Mediation and Arbitration.
 The types of cases he has litigated over the years include annexation, civil rights, condemnation/eminent domain, environmental, commercial contract and business disputes, insurance coverage, nursing and hospital malpractice, lender liability, personal injury, products liability, real estate, trade practices, land use and zoning disputes.
-Since 1995 he has emphasized construction-related litigation and was previously named a member of the Legal Elite by Business North Carolina and a Super Lawyer in 2012 and 2013.
+Since 1995 he has emphasized construction-related litigation and named a member of the Legal Elite by Business North Carolina and a Super Lawyer.

 PROFESSIONAL: North Carolina Bar Association; North Carolina State Bar; North Carolina Academy of Trial Lawyers.
 Lee has been certified as a mediator since 1993 and was a member of the Duke Private Adjudication Center panel of mediators for five years.
 Mr. Crouch has an active mediation practice, he regularly participates in mediation training programs and is an arbitrator with The Arbitration Group.
-He has been active in local and state bar organizations, having served as president of the Fifth Judicial District Bar in 1995, and currently serving as secretary of the Construction Law Section of the North Carolina Bar Association.
+He has been active in local and state bar organizations, having served as president of the Fifth Judicial District Bar in 1995, and is currently serving on the Council of the Dispute Resolution Section of the North Carolina Bar Association.

 Born Wilmington, North Carolina, November 4, 1944; admitted to Bar, 1976, North Carolina.